 From that free-form and open way of recording, Derek Trucks found his muse and his place.
 That's how great albums are created.
 No matter what the future holds, the young musician knows he's already home.
 "This definitely feels different than any record we've ever done," he concludes.
 "I think the music feels more realized, and I believe this will be on the list of two or three of the great records we ever do as a band."
 Already Free, indeed.

-Nearly a year in the making and brimming with a newfound focus on original material, Already Free is The Derek Trucks Band's natural evolution as they move forward integrating influences that span a variety of musical genres.
+The album was self-produced by Trucks and recorded in his Jacksonville, Florida home studio.
+Nearly a year in the making and brimming with a newfound focus on creating original material, Already Free is the band's natural evolution as they move forward integrating influences that span a variety of musical genres.
 Known for their blues roots, the group takes this album well beyond blues to incorporate the larger sounds of rock & soul.
-Already Free, features a stirring cover of Bob Dylan's Down In The Flood as well as the new songs, Down Don't Bother Me and Get What You Deserve.
-Guest appearances on the album include vocals from Susan Tedeschi and Doyle Bramhall II.